The addOrUpdateQueryQuotaUserSettings() GraphQL mutation field is used to add or update query quota user settings.

 Given Datatype

-For this input datatype, you would provide the user name, and through sub-parameters, the query quota interval, how the quota is measured and other related information you want to add or update.
-The table below has a link to these sub-parameters:
+For this input datatype, you would provide the user name, and through sub-parameters (see second table below), the query quota interval, how the quota is measured and other related information you want to add or update.

 Table: QueryQuotaUserSettingsInput